CATS OR RATS? WHICH DO YOU PREFER, NEW ZEALAND?

 Don’t let micro-chipping and curfews for cats become compulsory!

-Other people say: “So what?
+There are people who say: “So what?
 If Micro-chipping for cats was compulsory – isn’t that a good thing?
 Then lost or stolen cats and their owners can be reunited, can’t they?”

 Well, let’s put it this way: If this was the only effect, like in the statement that “stop smoking improves your health”, then yes, let’s go for it.